AvijitBag/OceanFFT/README.md

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
 ## CUDA source code evaluation

-The OceanFFT sample demonstrates the FFT through different process one after the another.
+The OceanFFT sample demonstrates the FFT Computations through different processes one after the another.

 - Generate wave spectrum in frequency domain.
 - Execute inverse FFT to convert to spatial domain.